 Bone stress injuries in runners

-Bone stress injuries (B.S.I.’s) are a painful and debilitating problem that affects runners and athletes.
-They usually occur as a result of increased training loads which often coincides with preparing for a competition or a race.
-Depending on the severity of the B.S.I., the injury may be season ending, or even career ending.
-The following article will discuss how B.S.I.’s develop and the risk factors associated with them.
+A bone stress injury (BSI) is a painful and debilitating problem that affects runners and athletes.
+It usually occurs as a result of surges in training loads which often coincides with preparing for a competition or a race.
+Additionally, we’re finding athletes who had to take time off due to Covid-19 quarantine are at greater risk due to a marked reduction in loading during their isolation, and then an overcompensation when returning to running.
+Depending on the severity of the BSI, the injury may be season ending, or even career ending.
+The following article will discuss how BSIs develop and the risk factors associated with them.

 How they develop

 Bone stress injuries occur when the capacity of a bone is unable to deal with the amount of stress it is subjected to .
 In runners, stress is most commonly generated from running training loads, but any and all physical activity can contribute.
 If the amount of stress and load is not adequately managed, this can lead to painful fractures developing within the bone.
 With impact exercises such as running, the bones in our feet, legs, hips and spine undergo stress from compression (jarring from impact when landing), and tension (from muscles absorbing impact, stabilising the body, and creating propulsion).
 When a healthy bone undergoes sufficient stress that is still within a tolerable level, a process is triggered within the bone to make it stronger.
 This process involves the removal of part of the bone’s support structure that is then replaced with remodelled and stronger bone.

 Symptoms to watch for